-Generally, if staff are able to determine (1) what program violation occurred; (2) if the program violation was intentional or unintentional; (3) who committed the program violation; and (4) the period of time in question, the case does not need to be referred for investigation.
-Instead, determine the amount of overpayment; and direct the overpayment to the party (client or provider) falsifying the information provided according to the procedures outlined in 07.04.01.
+Generally, if staff are able to determine (1) what program violation occurred; (2) who committed the program violation; and (3) the period of time in question, the case does not need to be referred for investigation.
+Instead, determine the amount of overpayment; and direct the overpayment to the party (client or provider)according to the procedures outlined in 07.04.01.

 If, however, there has been an allegation of a suspected program violation and staff are unable to determine the facts through the normal processes of checking program eligibility, a referral to the Program Integrity and Quality Assurance Unit is warranted.
 Staff may use the Child Care Program Referral Information for Investigation form found in Section 10 of this manual, or a written description of the suspected program violation may be submitted.
 In either case, the referral must include the following information:

 - The client's name, case number, social security number (if available), and address;

 - The provider's name, social security number or FEIN, and address;

 - The name, birth date, and social security number (if available) of each child;

 - The source of the information, i.e. anonymous caller, newspaper article, a concerned citizen who chooses to be named.
 If the caller chooses to be named, obtain the caller's name, address, and phone number;

 - A detailed narrative description of how/what alleged fraudulent activity occurred;

 - The name, agency, address, and telephone number of the person making the referral; and

 - A copy of the entire case record including certificates for the period of time in question.